UK Regulations

 UK Plug-in Solar Legalisation Timeline

-A chronological tracker of every significant regulatory event, from Germany's early moves to the UK government's March 2026 announcement.
-Understand where we are and where we're heading.
+A chronological tracker of every significant regulatory event, from Germany's early moves to the government response, SI 2026 No. 848 and the 27 August 2026 in-force date.

 Do You Need Planning Permission?